 - Test the setup by running some introductory tutorials

 1. Download and install the most recent JDK (Java Development Kit)

 You need Java SE Development Kit 6 or higher.

-2. Install Eclipse IDE for Java Developers from eclipse download site
+2. Install Eclipse IDE for Java Developers

 (or alternatively use Eclipse IDE for Java Developers or add Java to another package).
 When you first run Eclipse, check the box that says "Always use this workspace" and continue until you see the main window with the menubar.

 Click the X next to "Welcome" now and if you ever see it again.